-To help you address these questions, DPA is developing a curriculum for students in the 9th and 10th grades.
-Safety First: Real Drug Education for Teens will adhere to research-based prevention and drug education principles while equipping teens to make safer choices about drug use.
+Safety First: Real Drug Education for Teens is the U.S.’s first harm reduction-based drug education curriculum for high school teachers.
+It adheres to research-based prevention and drug education principles while equipping teens to make safer choices about drug use.

 Safety First is designed to be implemented in 9th and 10th grade classrooms by health teachers, and consists of 15 lessons that can be completed in a 45- to 50-minute class period.

 In addition to the full curriculum, we also offer a distance learning version with learning activities that can be completed collaboratively as a class, at home individually, or with a family member, parent or household member.

 8 Tips for Talking to Your Teen About Drugs – Help your teens make safer choices by talking to them about what they can do when alcohol and other drugs are around.

 The Real Reasons Teens Use Drugs – Understand the potential reasons for teenage drug use so you can help keep your teens on track.

 Safety First: A Reality-Based Approach to Teens and Drugs – Get the tools you need to evaluate and discuss strategies for protecting your teens from problematic drug use.
 This booklet is available in eight languages.

 How to Recognize a Drug Overdose – Learn the signs of what a drug overdose or medical emergency looks like for some commonly used drugs and what actions you can take to help save someone’s life.